 This class provides online training for the USA Computing Olympiad (USACO) Silver Division, a programming competition looked at by colleges and used as a qualifier for the International Olympiad in Informatics (IOI).
 Classes will be held through a computer with a teacher online via live video conference, and during each lesson students will work on challenging sample problems with the help of a teacher.
-Then, students attempt a problem set for homework on the same topic covered in class, and are able to ask a TA for help during office hours.
+Then, students attempt a problem set for homework on the same topic covered in class, and are able to ask a TA for help during student help hours.

 The goal of this course is to introduce students to topics and strategies essential to scoring well in USACO's Silver Divison, aiming for promotion to Gold Division.
 The work is mostly in the format of selected USACO (USA Computing Olympiad) problems from past contests.
 They require good usage of concepts from Bronze Division in combination with more advanced algorithms and higher overall complexity.
 Algorithms covered include coordinate compression, cycle detection, sliding window, binary search, flood fill, depth-first search and breadth-first search (DFS/BFS), and recursive generation of permutations/combinations.
 Essential data structures and supporting concepts like maps, priority queues, and Comparators are also covered, and there is continuous discussion of runtime efficiency.

 An example Silver problem might require the student's code to track which cows in a stampede are visible to a farmer based on data about their relative positions and movement speed, with a need to efficiently track which cows are visible at different times, including the fact that some cows block vision of others.